leapmotion/autowiring/README.md

     cmake . -DCMAKE_TOOLCHAIN_FILE=toolchain-android.cmake -DLLVM_ANDROID_TOOLCHAIN_DIR=/opt/android-standalone-toolchain

+# Test

+To run all Autowiring unit tests as a sanity check:

+    bin/AutowiringTest

+If running through valgrind, make sure to specify fair thread scheduling or else some pathological test cases may hang:

+    valgrind --fair-sched=yes bin/AutowiringTest

 # Install

 Autowiring uses CPack, which knows how to use rpm/deb/wix/dragndrop, and will target the correct version depending on which system you're on.
 To build